 The Romans wanted to prove superiority over the Greeks, not only military but also cultural.
 It forced some prose writers to become interested in literature.
 The main representative of the prose writers was Marcus Portius Cato, also active in politics.
 He was the author of several works of a practical nature, more suitable for the Roman way of thinking.
 Cato, a great farmer, in the work “On cultivation” (De agri cultura), the oldest document of Latin prose which has survived, gave the methods of the most beneficial farming in the country estate.

 Thanks to the passion for the games taken over from the Etruscans, dramatic work, initially based on Greek literature, began.
 The most common form on which the Romans based was a comedy, which was popularized Plautus.
-He transformed Greek comedies by adding colours to the Roman realities.
+He transformed Greek comedies by adding colors to the Roman realities.
 On the other hand, tragedy was also developing.
 Poets such as Ennius, Marcus Pacuvius and Lucius Actius deserve credit here.
 In their plays, they worked not only on native topics but also take ideas from Greek art.

 Another achievement was religion.
-In the 2nd century BCE Roman religion underwnt far-reaching Hellenization.
+In the 2nd century BCE Roman religion underwent far-reaching Hellenization.
 The pantheon of Olympic gods was transplanted to Rome, and Roman gods were identified with the Greek.
 However, in public life, old cults and rites were preserved.
 In addition to the official cults of gods recognized by the state, there were also propagandist cults, such as the one of god Dionysus.
 The cult of Cybele, also known as the Great Mother, and was highly popular among slaves.
 Italy experienced a real invasion of the eastern cults of orgiastic character.